-Name Steven M. Anderson

-Brigadier General (Ret.)
+Name Age Present Principal Occupation, Employment History and Expertise Steven M. Anderson 59 Brigadier General (Ret.)
 Anderson has been a director of the Company since April 13, 2010.
 General (Ret.)
 Anderson currently serves as the Afghanistan Country Manager for Fluor, managing the US Army LOGCAP (Logistics Civil Augmentation Program) providing contingency support to US forces in the Afghanistan combat zone.
-He has served as an owner and Chief Marketing Officer from January 2013 to March 2015 and Senior VP from February 2011 through December 2012 of Relyant, LLC, a service-disabled veteran-owned small business and global provider of construction, environmental, energy and logistics services.
+He has served as an owner and Chief Marketing Officer from January 2013 to March 2016 and Senior VP from February 2011 through December 2012 of Relyant, LLC, a service-disabled veteran-owned small business and global provider of construction, environmental, energy and logistics services.
 General (Ret.)
 Anderson, a career military officer who retired from active duty in November 2009, served for five years as a general officer in the US Army, including 15 months as the senior US and coalition logistician in Iraq in support of Operation Iraqi Freedom.
 From 2004 to 2006, General (Ret.)
 Anderson served as the senior US logistician in Korea (Deputy C-4 for the United Nations Command/Combined Forces Command and J4, United States Forces Korea) and spearheaded the development of Camp Humphreys, the combined and US headquarters facility in Central Korea.
-He served in various command positions including Commander, Division Support Command, 2nd Infantry Division, Korea (2000-02), and Commander, 725th Main Support Battalion, 25th Infantry Division (Light), Schofield Barracks, Hawaii (1995-97).
+He served in various command positions including Commander, Division Support Command, 2 nd Infantry Division, Korea (2000-02), and Commander, 725 th Main Support Battalion, 25 th Infantry Division (Light), Schofield Barracks, Hawaii (1995-97).
 In his final military assignment, he served for two years on the Army Staff in the Pentagon as the Director, Operations and Logistics Readiness, Office of the Army Deputy Chief of Staff, G4 (logistics).
 General (Ret.)
 Anderson is a 1978 graduate of the US Military Academy at West Point and earned a Master's of Science degree in Operations Research and Systems Analysis Engineering at the Naval Postgraduate School in 1987.
 In 2014, he was inducted into the US Army Ordnance Hall of Fame and elected to the board of directors of the National Association of Ordnance Contractors (NAOC).
 General (Ret.)
-Anderson has been nominated for re-election to our Board of Directors because of his general knowledge of the US military and particularly his knowledge of its procurement processes and policies.
-The military and prime defense contractors are important customer bases of the Company.
+Anderson has been n